opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 In other words, the name of the function is expected to be ``<PluginName>PluginInfo()``.
 If it is not, OpenCOR will not be able to recognise the plugin.

-In the case of the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, the body of its function is:
+In the case of the `Core <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Core/>`__ plugin, the body of that function is:

 .. code-block:: c++